projectgus/yamdwe/README.md

 # Yet Another Mediawiki to DokuWiki Exporter

 Yamdwe is made up of two Python programs to export an existing Mediawiki install to a Dokuwiki install.
-It also serves a cautionary tale about overzealous yak shaving.

 # Features

 * Exports and recreates full revision history of all pages, including author information for correct attribution.
 * Exports images and maintains modification dates (but not past revisions of an image.)
-* Can optionally export user accounts.
+* Can optionally export user accounts to the default dokuiwiki "basicauth" format (see below.)
-* Parses MediaWiki syntax using the [mwlib library](http://mwlib.readthedocs.org/en/latest/index.html) (as used by Wikipedia), so can convert most pages quite cleanly.
+* Parses MediaWiki syntax using the [mwlib library](http://mwlib.readthedocs.org/en/latest/index.html) (as used by Wikipedia), so can convert most pages very cleanly - minimal manual cleanup.
 * Syntax support includes: tables, image embeds, code blocks.
-* Uses Mediawiki API for pages and images, so local access to Mediawiki is not required to export it (NB: Yamdwe does hit the API quite hard, so please do not export other people's wikis for fun.
-Or, at minimum, please read their Terms of Service first.)
+* Uses the MediaWiki API to export pages and images, so a MediaWiki install can be exported remotely and without admin privileges (NB: Yamdwe does hit the API quite hard, so please do not export other people's wikis for fun.
+Or, at minimum, please read their Terms of Service first and comply by them.)

 # Tested with

-* Dokuwiki 2014-05-05 "Ponder Stibbons" (should work on any recent version.)
+* Dokuwiki 2014-05-05 "Ponder Stibbons" (should work on any recent version, see below for notes about user passwords.)
 * MediaWiki 1.19.1 (should work on 1.8 or newer.)
 * A smallish wiki.

 # Not-So-Features

-Is one of those projects you hammer out once for a given task (in this case migrating the Melbourne Hackerspace's small wiki installation) and then neglect.
+This is one of those projects you hammer out once for a given task (in this case migrating the Melbourne Hackerspace's small wiki installation) and then invariably neglect.
 It'll hopefully work for you, and I've tried to write it in a sensible way so if you know some Python you can probably hack on it without cursing my name too much, but I probably won't be maintaining it. :(.

 If you are interested in maintaining this project on any kind of basis then please let me know and I will gladly hand it over.

-If you do find glaring bugs then please do still take the time to open an Issue here on github.
+If you do find glaring bugs then please do take the time to [open an Issue](https://github.com/projectgus/yamdwe/issues) here on github.

 # Requirements

-* Python 2.7 or newer
+* Python 2.7 or newer (Python 3 not supported by all dependencies at time of writing.)
 * [requests module](http://docs.python-requests.org/en/latest/)
 * [simplemediawiki module](http://pythonhosted.org/simplemediawiki/)
 * [mwlib module](http://mwlib.readthedocs.org/en/latest/index.html)

-## For exporting Users (only)
+## If exporting users is required

 * [Python MySQLDb](http://sourceforge.net/projects/mysql-python/)